srobo/ops-manual/about-the-charity/gdpr_policy.md

 Personal information is typically stored either digitally, or on paper.

-Digitally; personal information is stored using private folders on Google Drive.
+Digitally; personal information is stored privately on servers managed by Student Robotics.
 Access to this information is restricted to a minimal number of Student Robotics volunteers.
 This will include the the volunteers processing it, the committee overseeing it, and the Trustees.